hackclub/hackclub/workshops/cringe_101/README.md

 To begin, let's open your JS file!

-The single line of code that we’ll need to tell Javascript to "listen" for an event is:
+The single line of code that we'll need to tell JavaScript to "listen" for an event is:

 ```js